frontity/step-by-step-tutorial/tutorial/part4-adding-styling/styled-components.md

 `
 ```

+Since all post and page content is going to appear within the `<Main>` component you can keep adding elements to the definition of that component and styling them as you wish.
+Thus far we've only applied some minimal styling to the `img`, `h2`, and `p` elements.

-And again we'll use those elements in our root component.
+Now let's use those styled components in our root component.

 ```jsx
 // File: /packages/my-first-theme/src/components/index.js